fdilke/bewl/bewl2/done-todo.md

 - 'rich arrow' features - separate tests for these (need full quantifiers)
 - fix arrow.isIso which currently always returns true. also epic, mono. also ideally section/retraction, image
 - TODO: override, test equivalents for logical operations
-- expunge @targetName, no one is using Java to access this
 - topos of permutations
 - topos of group actions.
 Should be a separate class
 - when we have the topos of monoid actions, test topos.isBoolean